The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 Recessions are typically short-lived, and those that weather recessions best tend to adopt a more balanced approach of continuing to invest in their future while selectively reducing costs.
 That means simultaneously developing planning scenarios that span short-, medium- and long-term imperatives such as

-In my experience most companies simply do not have FP&A processes that enable business leaders to make informed and incisive decisions across multiple time horizons like this.
-In fact many do not even possess far simpler planning capabilities, such as keeping departmental plans optimally aligned on a day-to-day basis, let alone being able to demonstrate to investors exactly how various levels of funding are likely to translate into faster growth in more benign times.
+In my experience, most companies simply do not have FP&A processes that enable business leaders to make informed and incisive decisions across multiple time horizons like this.
+In fact, many do not even possess far simpler planning capabilities, such as keeping departmental plans optimally aligned on a day-to-day basis, let alone being able to demonstrate to investors exactly how various levels of funding are likely to translate into faster growth in more benign times.

-Anyone working in the FP&A space knows intermittent disruptions such the COVID-19 epidemic are the just tip of the iceberg because, at some level or another, every business day is a ‘VUCA’ day and if you invest in building FP&A processes that prove their worth every working day then you’ll be better able to weather a crisis.
+Anyone working in the FP&A space knows intermittent disruptions such as the COVID-19 epidemic are the just tip of the iceberg because, at some level or another, every business day is a ‘VUCA’ day and if you invest in building FP&A processes that prove their worth every working day then you’ll be better able to weather a crisis.

 To improve the decision-making process, FP&A needs to transform.
 There are several steps that could be taken…

 For me, the critical attribute of such capabilities is that processes are integrated, so I’ll add the term ‘Integrated FP&A’ into the mix.
 By that I mean systematically bringing together a myriad of different types of financial and non-financial processes, across finance, sales, marketing, workforce (HR), and the supply chain on a single platform to give a 360° view of the business, despite the fact that different departments are typically working on differing time horizons and at vastly different levels of granularity.